signum-network/CIPs/SIP/sip-45.md

 0 digits 1 , 1 digt = 10 ...
 8 digits = 100000000

 **yieldToken**
-<br>The Id of the token which should be distributed by default -if a postion exits on the contract.<br/>
+<br>The Id of the token which should be distributed by default -if a position exits on the contract.<br/>

 **digitsFactorYieldToken**
 <br>Multiplyer for the ratio caluclation by digits of the **yieldToken**<br/>
 0 digits 1 , 1 digt = 10 ...
 8 digits = 100000000

 **airdroppedTokenMinimumQuantity**
-<br>Minimum Quantity of a token to get distributed, which got airdroped to the contract.<br/>
+<br>Minimum Quantity of a token to get distributed, which got airdropped to the contract.<br/>

 Distribution parameter: